ratchetio/django-ratchet/README.rst

     - blocking -- runs in main thread
     - thread -- spawns a new thread
-    - ratchetd -- writes messages to a log file for consumption by ratchetd_
+    - agent -- writes messages to a log file for consumption by ratchet-agent_

     **default:** ``thread``
 timeout